 Fees & Reservations

-The Mississippi River Visitor Center, located in the lobby of the Science Museum of Minnesota, is free.
+The Mississippi River Visitor Center, located in the lobby of the Science Museum of Minnesota, has free admission.
 Some partner parks within the boundaries of the Mississippi National River and Recreation Area, such as Historic Fort Snelling and Fort Snelling State Park, do charge entry fees.
 Others, such as Minnehaha Regional Park and Coon Rapids Dam East, may charge parking fees.
 Most public areas within the Mississippi National River and Recreation Area are free to the public and except for special events, none require reservations.

 Our Plan Your Visit page provides specific contact information for many local parks, visitor centers, and museums.